apache/datafusion/docs/user-guide/src/distributed/raspberrypi.md

 It is much faster to use [cross](https://github.com/rust-embedded/cross) to cross-compile from a more powerful desktop computer.

 Docker must be installed and the Docker daemon must be running before cross-compiling with cross.
-See th [cross](https://github.com/rust-embedded/cross) project for more detailed instructions.
+See the [cross](https://github.com/rust-embedded/cross) project for more detailed instructions.

 Run the following command to install cross.